nicksanford/vmodutils/README.md

 ## arm position saver
 ```
 {
+    // required
-    "arm" : "<name of arm>", // required
+    "arm" : "<name of arm>",

+    // optional - if set uses pose not joints
-    "motion" : "<name of motion service>", // optional - if used uses post not joines
+    "motion" : "<name of motion service>",

+    // can be set automatically via SetPosition command
-    "joints" : [ ], // set automatically
+    "joints" : [ ],
     "point" : < ... >,
     "orientation" : < ... >,